linkedin-developers/java-sample-application/README.md

 # Configure the application
 Configure client app:
-Edit MainController.java add 'SERVER_URL' with your custom values
+Edit MainController.java add 'SERVER_URL' with your custom values if you want to use another server link.

 Configure server app:
-Edit /server/src/main/resources/config.properties with your custom values
+Edit /server/src/main/resources/config.properties with your client credentials

 # Start the application

 To start server:
 Navigate into the server folder
-1. Run mvn install
+1. Run mvn install (To install all dependencies)
-2. Run mvn spring-boot:run
-The server will be running on http://localhost:8080/
+2. Run mvn spring-boot:run (To run spring-boot server) The server will be running on http://localhost:8080/

 To start client:
 Navigate into the client folder
-1. Run mvn install
+1. Run mvn install (To install all dependencies)
-2. Run mvn spring-boot:run
-The client will be running on http://localhost:8989/
+2. Run mvn spring-boot:run (To run spring-boot server) The client will be running on http://localhost:8989/